 THE INCOME THEY'LL PROVIDE

+to borrow.
+And unless you have thousands of shares, even stocks that pay regular dividends rarely provide enough money to live on.
 If your primary real estate investment is your home, it won't produce income either.
 You may be able to arrange a reverse mortgage, or loan against your equity.
 But unless you're quite old, the amount will be relatively small.
-What's more, you'll be increasing the amount of the loan that must be repaid every time you draw on your equity.
+What's more, you'll be increasing the amount of the loan that must be repaid every time you draw on your equity

 .
 An alternative is to shift your assets

 gradually into investments that provide income either through annuitization

 —a regular, lifetime payout from an annuity—or a systematic withdrawal

 arrangement.
 What you need to make the best use of your investment assets is a plan for producing the income you need and a strategy to make it happen.